ethx42/synapse/synapse/README.md

 # Synapse

-A bare-metal diagnostic tool that measures a system's true stimulus-response reflex time at the network level.
+A bare-metal diagnostic tool that measures a system's true stimulus-response reflex time at the application level.

-## Overview

-Synapse consists of two components:

-- **Server**: A minimal UDP echo server with zero-allocation hot path
-- **Client**: A precision timing client that measures round-trip network latency with sub-millisecond accuracy
+## What is Synapse?
+(Simple Explanation)

+Synapse is a **high-precision stopwatch for measuring how fast two applications communicate**.

+Think of it as an ultra-fast echo game:

+- **Client** shouts "HELLO!" with a sequence number
+- **Server** immediately bounces it back
+- **Measurement** starts when sent, stops when received

+This "round-trip latency" is measured thousands of times for precision.

+### Why It's Different

+Most diagnostic tools measure **kernel-to-kernel** latency (like `ping` using ICMP, where the OS kernel responds directly).
+Synapse measures the **complete application-to-application journey**:

+1. Client sends the packet (syscall + kernel)
+2. Packet travels through the network
+3. **Server application** processes it (kernel must wake the app and hand it the packet)
+4. Packet returns to client (network + kernel + syscall)

+This is crucial: the network may be fast, but the application might be slow due to GC pauses, scheduler overhead, or processing delays.
+Synapse captures the full application stack.

+### Design Principles

+- **UDP**: Minimal overhead, no connection ceremony
+- **Zero-allocation**: Server echoes packets without memory allocations
+- **Blocking I/O**: Single-focused execution, no async runtime overhead

+### The Verdict

+Synapse answers: **"Can this system respond in under 1 millisecond?"**

+- Mean < 1ms = ✓ PASS
+- Mean ≥ 1ms = ✗ FAIL

-## Getting Started (For Rust Beginners)
+## Getting Started

 If you're new to Rust and Cargo, follow these step-by-step instructions to get Synapse running on your system.